testdouble/nextjs-e2e-test-example/README.md

 Each project can have different browser configurations, dependencies, and test patterns.

-## Best Practices
+## Recommendations

 - Keep E2E tests focused on critical paths
 - Use the recorder for complex interactions
 - Cache sessions when possible to speed up tests
 - Use role-based selectors for better accessibility testing
-- Run smoke tests in CI for every change
+- Run your set of feature tests for PRs in CI
-- Run feature tests less frequently

 ## License